ruanzx/devcontainer-templates/features/specify-cli/README.md

 ## Prerequisites

-- **Python 3.11+**: Required for specify-cli (will be automatically installed if not available)
+- **Python 3.11+**: Required for specify-cli (must be installed via Python feature or base image)
 - **Git**: Required for cloning project templates
 - **Internet connection**: Required for downloading templates and AI interactions

-> **Recommendation**: For best compatibility, include the Python DevContainer feature in your configuration.
+> **Important**: This feature does not install Python.
+Please include the Python DevContainer feature in your configuration or use a base image with Python 3.11+.

 ## Verification